Configuration

 Best Practices

-6. Use compatible mode for evolving schemas: Enable when struct definitions may change between service versions.
+Keep compatible mode for evolving schemas: Use the default when struct definitions may change between service versions.